interpreting-video-features/interpreting-video-features/pytorch/README.md

 -opt optimizer
 -sfl shuffle dataset

-it is also possible to train the original i3d model by giving the argument --msl "" which will keep the original strides in the temporal dimension.
+It is also possible to train the original i3d model by giving the argument --msl "" which will keep the original strides in the temporal dimension.

 ## Generating Saliency Maps and Temporal Masks
+To generate figures as well as pickle files for the quantitative metrics run (either smth-smth or KTH version)

+FindMasksComparison_I3D_smth.py -c [config_file] -g [gpus_to_use] --checkpoint [trained_model_checkpoint] --subDir [root_dir_for_results]

+it is also possible to change the following parameters from their defaults

+--lam1 (lambda_1 parameter in loss function for temporal masks) --lam2 (lambda_2 parameter in loss function for temporal masks) --optIter (iterations of gradient descent to run for temporal masks)

+The target class used for GradCam can be changed with --gradCamType, to be either "guessed" or "target", to show saliency maps for the guessed class or correct target class